AnelMusic/Github-Activity-Diagram-Tuner-WebUI/README.md

 ## Activity-Diagram-Tuner

 Call this project a rebellious response to a situation where a talented friend of mine was unjustly judged during an interview based on her GitHub Activity.
 These diagrams are oviously not a reliable indicators of true engineering excellence or skill.
-That's why I present 'GitHub Activity Diagram Tuner.
+That's why I present a GitHub Activity Diagram Tuner.
 So, this app lets you manipulate your GitHub Activity and create a 'realistic' commit history.

 Of course, I'd never suggest bending the rules or anything; this repo is purely for 'educational' purposes, you know what I mean?
 But seriously, if someone's gonna judge your coding skills based on a little activity chart, they should be fooled.
 Fair, right?